 Python Program For Armstrong Number

 How to Write Python Program For Armstrong Number Using While Loop, For Loop, Functions, and Recursion?
-We also show you the Python program to print Armstrong Numbers between 1 to n.
+We also show you the program to print Armstrong Numbers between 1 to n.

 Individual digits in 370 = 3